zeamador/lattice-recipes/docs/requirements/product_description.md

 *   Combine any number of recipes such that the combined meal:
     *   Finishes each dish at as close to the same time as possible
     *   Efficiently uses the chef’s time and kitchen resources
+*   Custom kitchen settings
-*   Print combined recipes
+*   Edit and delete recipes

 ## Stretch Features

-*   Custom kitchen settings
 *   Set when each dish should be finished.
 Appetizers should come out half an hour before entrees, for example
 *   Create task lists for multiple chefs working on the same meal
 *   Intelligently scale recipes for different numbers of servings
 *   Upload images for custom recipes
+*   Pretty print version of meal schedules

 ## Non-funtional Requirements